Elizabeth Rix

 2014 Rix, E. F., Barclay, L., & Wilson, S. (2014).
 Can a white nurse get it?
 'Reflexive practice' and the non-Indigenous clinician/researcher working with Aboriginal people.
 Rural and Remote Health, 14(2), 13 pages.

 2014 Johnston, J., Wilson, S., Rix, E., & Pit, S. W. (2014).
 Publish or perish: strategies to help rural early career researchers increase publication output.
-Rural and remote health, 14(3), 2870.
+Rural and Remote Health, 14(3), 2870.

-Scopus10 WoS9 Europe PMC2
+DOI Scopus10 WoS9 Europe PMC2

 2013 Rix, E. F., Barclay, L., Wilson, S., Stirling, J., & Tong, A. (2013).
 Service providers' perspectives, attitudes and beliefs on health services delivery for Aboriginal people receiving haemodialysis in rural Australia: A qualitative study.
 BMJ Open, 3(10), 10 pages.